wsbf/docs/DATABASE.md

 Contains records of outstanding password reset requests by users who forgot their passwords.

-* Currently there is a web interface to reset a user's password, but the record must be inserted manually by the computer engineer.
+* Currently there is a web interface to reset a user's password, but the computer engineer must email the URL to the user.

 ```
 now_playing